logo

 • The current RMA will over time be replaced with new resource management legislation based on the enjoyment of property rights while ensuring environmental outcomes.

-The Government has made a commitment to uphold the Treaty of Waitangi settlements and other Treaty-related commitments and arrangements in all the reforms.
+The Government has made a commitment to uphold Treaty of Waitangi settlements and other Treaty-related commitments and arrangements in all the reforms.

 DairyNZ’s response

-DairyNZ is advocating for regional councils to pause notification of their freshwater plan changes, wait for national clarity around a replacement national framework, and use the time to go back to communities for further discussion around the economic implications of their environmental limits.
+DairyNZ is advocating for regional councils to pause notification of their freshwater plan changes, wait for national clarity around a replacement national framework and use the time to go back to communities for further discussion around the economic implications of their environmental limits.

 We want to see a national policy framework that supports constant improvement, focused on good practice implemented at the farm level, and the development of solutions at farm and catchment scales.
 We want a new NPS-FM to survive any change in government.